Proffitt's: Going public

 In 1989, a new 80000 sqft store opened in Biltmore Square Mall in Asheville, North Carolina, bringing the total stores to eleven.
 The years 1992 and 1993 saw a number of acquisitions, making Proffitt's one of the fastest growing retailers in the US.
 During that time, the company purchased 18 Hess's locations in Tennessee, Virginia, Kentucky, and Georgia.
 Some of these locations were formerly Miller's of Tennessee stores.
 This added new stores in Rome, Georgia; Elizabethtown and Ashland, Kentucky; Bristol, Virginia; and Kingsport and Johnson City, Tennessee.
 In fall 1992, shortly before the Hess's purchase was completed, a new Proffitt's store opened in The Mall at Johnson City in the company's entry into the Tri-Cities market.
 The Hess's purchase led to a dual-store format in the mall, similar to the one in the Foothills Mall in Maryville.
 In Johnson City, once the Hess's store was vacated and renovated, the Men's and Home Stores were moved to that building, leaving Women's and Children's in the newly constructed Proffitt's building.
+The West Town Mall location in Knoxville was expanded to 122000 sqft in 1995 making it the largest store in the chain.

 Acquisitions of McRae's and Parks-Belk

-Proffitt's purchased the Jackson, Mississippi based McRae's chain in 1994.
+Proffitt's purchased the Jackson, Mississippi–based McRae's chain in 1994.
 The McRae's stores, unlike the previous acquisitions, continued to operate separately and under their nameplate.
-In 1995, Proffitt's purchased Parks-Belk, an independently owned affiliate of Charlotte, North Carolina based Belk, Inc. This purchase gave Proffitt's a presence for the first time in Greeneville, Tennessee, and gave the company an additional store in each mall in Kingsport and Johnson City.
+In 1995, Proffitt's purchased Parks-Belk, an independently owned affiliate of Charlotte, North Carolina–based Belk, Inc. This purchase gave Proffitt's a presence for the first time in Greeneville, Tennessee, and gave the company an additional store in each mall in Kingsport and Johnson City.
 A Parks-Belk location in Morristown, Tennessee was part of the deal, but the store was closed instead of being converted to a Proffitt's.
 The Johnson City Proffitt's was already operating under the dual-location concept and this gave the company three stores in the same mall.
 The former Hess's store (now home to Forever 21, formerly Goody's Family Clothing) which housed the Men's and Home Store was vacated and relocated to the former Belk site along with the Children's department.
 This move created the largest Proffitt's Men's Store in the company and allowed the Women's department its own store.
 The former Hess store in the Fort Henry Mall in Kingsport was transformed into the largest Proffitt's Home Store, with all other departments remaining in the former Parks-Belk location.
-Proffitt's would later open stores in Spartanburg, South Carolina, Morgantown and Parkersburg, WV, and they would eventually build a new store at College Square Mall in Morristown, Tennessee.
+Proffitt's would later open stores in Spartanburg, South Carolina, Morgantown and Parkersburg, West Virginia, and they would eventually build a new store at College Square Mall in Morristown, Tennessee.